Go Ad-Free

 Sadly, there hasn’t been nearly enough research into both the benefits and risk of testosterone for women.
 We find this very disappointing.

-When Could Testosterone Help Women with Low Libido?
+Testosterone and Low Libido?

-Most doctors will consider testosterone for a woman only if she has persistent difficulty with libido.
+Some doctors will consider testosterone for a woman only if she has persistent difficulty with libido.
 However, measuring testosterone levels to make a diagnosis does not seem to be straightforward (Journal of Obstetrics and Gynaecology Canada, March 2017).
 Women’s sexual desire is not a simple barometer of testosterone in their systems.
 Psychological well-being and the state of the relationship also have strong effects on a woman’s interest in sexual activity (Journal of Sexual Medicine, March 2017).

 A group of women approaching menopause reported on their libido and symptoms and provided blood for testing (Menopause, Nov.
 2018).
 Those whose testosterone levels fluctuated most were more likely to report diminished interest in sex.
 Women who were depressed, those who reported vaginal dryness and those whose children were living at home were more likely to report decreased libido regardless of their testosterone levels.